 A warm bathroom look with dark glossy wall tiles and black accents

-The mixture of dark glossy tiles, black metal shower glass, and beige walls gives the bathroom a bit more of a dramatic look, which stands in stark contrast with the white walls and white floors in the rest of the apartment.
+The mixture of dark glossy tiles placed in a vertical pattern, black metal shower glass, and beige walls gives the bathroom a bit more of a dramatic look, which stands in stark contrast with the white walls and white floors in the rest of the apartment.

 The black furniture pieces and fittings add extra contrast to the setting and the white ceiling stands out against this dark color palette.